 Happy Star Wars Month!
 May is Star Wars Month, full of 31 days of Star Wars.
-From the release of A New Hope in 1977 to the special events and merchandise at the Disney Parks this year, Star Wars Month is a way for fans to celebrate the fandom.
+From the release of A New Hope in 1977 to the special events and merchandise at the Disney Parks this year, the month is a way for fans to celebrate the fandom.

 We look at the history of Star Wars Month and outline some of the most important dates to celebrate.
 Plus, we explain ways to celebrate in the Disney Parks.
 Here is everything you need to know about celebrating Star Wars Month this May.